-Learn from qualified sport and exercise psychologists, who continue to actively consult with clients.
+Learn from qualified sport and exercise psychologists who are consulting with clients

-Join the Marjon Psyching Team; working with the public to empower and motivation and ‘move the masses in large endurance events’.
+Join the Marjon Psyching Team - work with the public to empower, motivate and move the masses in large endurance events

 Teaching typically includes lectures, seminars, and interactive groups discussions and informal presentations.
 There are typically 6 hours of contact per week plus independent and group study.